SubodhShil/Software-Development/Programming Languages/C#/README.md

 1. If a class member written without any specifier or access modifier it will implicitly treated as a 'protected' access modifier.
 2.

+### Arrays

+Collection of item with same data type and fixed in size.

 ### Jagged Array

 ### List

 A list is a collection of elements that can be extended or shrink.
-Unlike array, size of list can easily be modified without any speical drawback.
+Unlike array, size of list can easily be modified without any special drawback.

+<ins>List is dynamic in size</ins>